 Let’s run through a quick checklist and find out if you’re prone to mold.

-If you answered yes to any of these questions, your Boston basement is prone to mold.
+If you answered yes to any of these questions, your Spokane basement is prone to mold.

 Under ideal conditions, mold can start growing within a day or two.
 In order to survive, mold and mildew need humidity levels as low as 50%.
 This makes a wet basement the perfect place for mold to grow – all it takes is a small water intrusion that’s never cleaned up.
 Condensation is water, meaning the humidity level is at 100%.
 Without fans, dehumidifiers, any other proper measures – like fixing any leaks and runoff issues – mold will thrive in a humid and even relatively dry basement once established.

-Flooding in Boston could leave your home vulnerable to mold!
+Flooding in Spokane could leave your home vulnerable to mold!

-Flash floods and intense rainstorms have been bombarding Boston homes with water lately, and yours could be at risk.
+Flash floods and intense rainstorms can affect many Washington homes, and yours could be at risk.
 Even if the water level only reaches a few inches, building materials like wood and drywall suck up moisture easily.
 This allows mold to grow inside your walls, and spread all the way to the ceiling.

 With other mold remediation companies, mold remediation often involves removing drywall, carpet, and paneling to assess the full scope of an infestation.
 Next, they use the “spray and scrub” method—they apply a solution to kill the mold, and then scrub the dead mold from wherever it was growing.
 This process results in the added expenses of replacing all the drywall, insulation, and carpet removed during the cleanup.

-Call My Pure Environment’s Boston, MA location (978) 584-7634 for a free virtual home inspection and online consultation.
+Call My Pure Environment’s Spokane, WA location at (509) 213-1915 for a free virtual home inspection and online consultation.